goauthentik/authentik/website/integrations/services/netbox/index.md

 -   `netbox.company` is the FQDN of the NetBox install.
 -   `authentik.company` is the FQDN of the authentik install.

 Create an application in authentik and note the slug you choose, as this will be used later.
-In the Admin Interface, go to Applications->Providers.
-Create a OAuth2/OpenID provider with the following parameters:
+In the Admin Interface, go to _Applications_ -> _Providers_.
+Create a _OAuth2/OpenID provider_ with the following parameters:

 -   Client Type: `Confidential`
 -   Redirect URIs: `https://netbox.company/oauth/complete/oidc/`